CentaurusInfra/arktos/docs/design-proposals/global-scheduler/GlobalResourceScheduler-ClusterCrdController-ver0.1.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 type Cluster struct {
-    apiversion:
+    apiversion:         string          //v1
-    kind:
+    kind:               string11        //Cluster
-    Name:
+    Name:               string
-    // Spec is the custom resource spec
+    Spec                ClusterSpec     // Spec is the custom resource spec
-    Spec                ClusterSpec
 }
-// MyResourceSpec is the spec for a MyResource resource
+// MyResourceSpec is the spec for a MyResource resource.
-type ClusterSpec struct { // this is where you would put your custom resource data
+//This is where you would put your custom resource data
+type ClusterSpec struct {
     ipAdrress           string
     GeoLocation         GeolocationInfo
     Region              RegionInfo